 Unguza (known as Zanzibar)

-Unguja is the island which is commonly known as Zanzibar.
+Unguja is the island that is commonly known as Zanzibar.
 It is the largest island in the Zanzibar Archipelago and lies 35 km (22 miles) off the mainland of Tanzania in Central East Africa.
-Zanzibar is a semi autonomous region of Tanzania.
+Zanzibar is a semi-autonomous region of Tanzania.

 Chumbe Island Coral Park

 10 km south of Stone Town, Chumbe Island Coral Park is an award-winning private nature reserve that was developed for the conservation and sustainable management of Chumbe Island.
 Here one can stay in a small eco-lodge and in addition to snorkeling, do nature walks and visit the historical monuments.
 The park has a protected reef and is home to 350 species of fish including turtles, sharks and dolphins, 60 species of bird, and the famous Coconut Crab.

 Zanzibar’s only National Park and the largest area of mature forest found within Zanzibar.
 With mangrove forests and salt marshes, this area is an extremely rich mosaic of Zanzibar’s diverse natural habitats.
 It is a haven for wildlife, including rare, endemic and endangered species such as the Zanzibar Red Colobus monkey.
 There are only approximately 2000 of these monkeys left in the world.